As you know the new Star Wars: Rise of the Resistance is opening tomorrow in…

 - Be there for rope drop if you are interested in riding the other park attractions.

 - You have a much better chance of riding Rise of the Resistance if you try for a boarding pass at 7:00 am, rather than showing up later.

 First off, it’s important to note that there are two kinds of boarding passes for Rise of the Resistance:

-- Regular boarding passes which guarantee a ride on Rise of the Resistance that day
+- Regular boarding passes which guarantee a ride on Rise of the Resistance that day.

-- “Backup” boarding passes which give you the possibility to ride, but are not guaranteed
+- “Backup” boarding passes which give you the possibility to ride, but are not guaranteed.

-So far since opening, the guaranteed boarding passes for Rise of the Resistance have run out every day shortly after the official park opening time.
-That means if the opening time is 7 am, expect passes to run out by 7:30 or 8:00.
+If the distribution opening time is 8:00 am, expect passes to run out by 8:01 or earlier.
 Yes, we know this is insane!

 There is also the possibility to get a “Backup Boarding Pass” which only are distributed AFTER all the original boarding groups have been given out.
 These are typically groups 126 and higher.

 It’s important to remember that you aren’t guaranteed to ride if you are in one of those groups.
 If Rise of the Resistance experiences more downtime than usual, it affects how many people can ride per day.

-It’s possible to ride if you are in a backup boarding group, but we still feel it’s safer to be in one of the regular boarding groups, which means arriving early.
+While it’s possible you will get to ride Rise of the Resistance if you are in a backup boarding group, we still feel it’s safer to be in one of the regular boarding groups, which means arriving early.